Viscous attenuation of gravitational waves propagating through an inhomogeneous background: Gravitational wave amplitude

 where $t_0 = 13.8$ Gyr.
+For a given value of t (t $<$ $t_0$), as we increase $\alpha$, $a_o$ decreases.
 It can be seen in (\autoref{fig:GWattenconst}), as we increase the value of $\alpha$ keeping $\beta$ constant, the redshift dependent part of GW, $F(z)$, for the viscous case, gets smaller in magnitude.
 Physically, this can be explained from the fact that from (\autoref{eq:aD}) for an overdense region, $a_o$ can be defined as

-where $V_{o_0}$ is the volume of the overdense region at the present time.
+where $V_{o_0}$ is the volume of the overdense region at the present time which we have fixed for all values of $(\alpha,\beta)$ to be 0.09 by fraction of the total volume.
 As $a_o$ decreases, the volume of the overdense domain decreases.
 Hence, the distance travelled by the GW through the overdense region will be less, leading to less attenuation suffered by the GW.
+GW which travels the largest distance through the overdense region will suffer the most attenuation.
+This distance travelled by the GW is directly proportional to the scale factor of the overdense region.
 In (\autoref{fig:GWattenconst}), the green dashed curve has the largest value of $\alpha$ (hence the smallest value of $a_o$), corresponding to the largest amplitude among the viscous cases since it has suffered the least attenuation.
 In contrast, the black dashed curve has the smallest value of $\alpha$ (hence the largest value of $a_o$), corresponding to the smallest amplitude among the viscous cases since it has suffered the most attenuation.
 The above feature is not observed for the non-viscous cases (solid curves) as the overdense region is non-viscous; hence, there is no viscous-attenuation.